Wildlander-mod/Support/Docs/EnemyDaedra.md

 *Armor*

-Will always appear with Curiass, Boots and gloves.
+Melee/ Archer Will always appear with Curiass, Boots and gloves.
 Helment is random chance.
+Casters appear with unarmoured robes and linen boots.

 *Spells for caster varient*